uleague/universityleague-steam/README.md

 This is **Max Korzh**.
-He uses steampy and lives on a flask webserver.
+He uses steampy and lives on a starlette webserver.

 He invites a person to the team by adding to friends and sending a message with the link.